dburton95/non-binary-mode/README.md

 # Non-Binary Mod
- A simple text mod for gen1recomp
+ A simple text mod for gen1recomp++

  <img width="1014" height="762" alt="image" src="https://github.com/user-attachments/assets/311c853f-90d8-447d-8909-1e93b9e621f0" />

  Re-genders any dialogue that references the player as male to non-binary.

+ Supports both Gen 1 and Gen 2

  ## Designed to be either a standalone mod or a mostly "plug-and-play" tool for other mods.